karthik558/Kernel-Compile-Script/README.md

-#This is a repo of scripts that i am using for building kernel
+#Kernel Building Script that i am using.

 HOW TO USE THIS SCRIPT